pcal43/RetroApp/README.md

 * You just think **having a bunch of Playstation discs in your MacOS Dock looks cool.**

-If none of these apply to you, there lots of other launchers out there that will probably work better for you.
+If none of these apply to you, there lots of other launchers out there that will probably work better for you, especially if you care about managing a lot of ROMs.

 ### Won't this use up extra disk space?